Weston, Toronto: Weston Arena

 Originally as Weston Arena, it is now known as either Weston Lions Arena or Weston Lions Recreation Arena.
 The arena was proposed on what was the Weston Fairgrounds in 1944, opened in 1949 and gained a pool in 1959.

 The arena hosted the Toronto Dixie Beehives of the Ontario Junior Hockey League from 2007 to 2009.
-The arena currently hosts the Weston Minor Hockey League and Weston Dodgers.
+The arena currently hosts the Weston Minor Hockey League and the Weston Dodgers.